Available Timelines (sorted by category):

 Jesus was born in Bethlehem, in a "stinky old barn".
 Why did He come as a baby, and why was He born in a "barn"?
 Why wasn't He born in a castle, or at least in a house?
 In Heaven He had everything, why would He leave it all and be born as a man, in a barn?
 Why were the only people to hear the news of His birth local sheep herders, and far away strangers?
 What does it mean, "to redeem them that were under the law"?
 Are we still "under the law"?

-Jesus was the Word of God (John 1:1-5, 9-14),-God's thought, even His character, made audible and visible.
+Jesus was the Word of God (John 1:1-5, 9-14), God's thought, even His character, made audible and visible.
 By coming to dwell with us, Jesus revealed God to us, and not just to us, to the angels as well.
 Satan had claimed that those who served God were not really free but were really slaves to God's law and he also accused God of being unable to keep His own law and not really caring about people.
 Jesus came to prove that God could keep the Law, that those who serve God are really "free indeed".
 Remember that Jesus was, and is, God.
 The New Testament book of John tells us this in John 1:1 saying, "In the beginning was the Word, and the Word was with God, and the Word was God."
-Jesus death proved that God really does love us, He loves us so much that He died so that we can live.
+Jesus death proved that He, God, really does love us, He loves us so much that He died so that we can live.

 From the book of Matthew: